BielRoig/hfeb-guide/content/docs/matchup-spread/dreadnought.md

 For example, if you have both **Swords to Plowshares** and **Naturalize**, and you need to answer a Dreadnought, it can be correct to use Swords on the Dreadnought and save Naturalize for a potential Back to Basics.

-It depends on the spot and on the opponent's hand, of course, but it's an important detail: post-board your answers don't just remove the Dreadnought — they also keep you from losing to problematic permanents.
+It depends on the spot and on the opponent's hand, of course, but it's an important detail: post-board your answers don't just remove the Dreadnought, they also keep you from losing to problematic permanents.

 ## A Resolved Survival